Alfresco/docs-alfresco/content-services/latest/install/zip/index.md

 This page describes how to manually install Content Services using the distribution zip.

-For a description of the system paths used within this documentation, see [System path conventions](#LINK-reuse/conv-syspaths.md).

 ## Prerequisites

 To install Content Services using the distribution zip (which also contains the WAR files), make sure that the required software is available on your system: